-- 3.15 The Treasury shall report through its Debt Management Report published as part of the Budget Report on its plans for borrowing for each financial year. - 3.16 The Treasury shall set remits for its agents in the annual Debt Management Report.
-This report shall include: - the overall size of the debt financing programme for each financial year;
+3.14 The Treasury shall report through its Debt Management Report - published as part of the Budget Report - on its plans for borrowing for each financial year.

+3.15 The Treasury shall set remits for its agents in the annual Debt Management Report.
+This report shall include:

+• the overall size of the debt financing programme for each financial year;

-- the planned maturity structure of gilt issuance and the proportion of index-linked and conventional gilt issuance; and - a forecast of net financing through National Savings & Investments. - 3.17 The remits shall be subject to confirmation or revision as the OBR publishes subsequent fiscal projections. - 3.18 The Treasury's agents for implementing debt management policy are the UK Debt Management Office (DMO) and National Savings & Investments (NS&I) which shall publish more detailed information in their own reports and accounts. - 3.19 The Bank of England will be the Treasury's agent for management of the Official Reserves.
+- the planned maturity structure of gilt issuance and the proportion of index-linked and conventional gilt issuance; and - a forecast of net financing through National Savings & Investments.

+3.16 The remits shall be subject to confirmation or revision as the OBR publishes subsequent fiscal projections.

+3.17 The Treasury's agents for implementing debt management policy are the UK Debt Management Office (DMO) and National Savings & Investments (NS&I) which shall publish more detailed information in their own reports and accounts.